Table of Contents

 • Short-term capital gains for NRIs are taxed as per the applicable income tax slabs.

 • Long-term capital gains for NRIs are taxed at a flat rate of 20% with the benefit of indexation.
-Indexation adjusts the purchase price of the asset for inflation, reducing the taxable capital gain.
+Indexation adjusts the asset's purchase price for inflation, reducing the taxable capital gain.

 • Long-term capital gains earned by NRIs are also subject to a TDS of 20%.
 NRIs can also claim exemption through 54EC (Capital Gain) Bonds.